-NJ Board of Chiropractic Examiners: This course is approved by the NJ Board of Chiropractic Examiners for 7.5 contact hours.
-(Course must be taken between 09-1-2017 and 08-31-2019)
+NJ Board of Chiropractic Examiners: The New Jersey State Board of Chiropractic Examiners has approved Rehab Education as a pre-approved provider/sponsor of chiropractic continuing education courses.
+This course has been approved for 7.5 contact hours.
+(Course must be taken between 09-1-2019 and 08-31-2023)

 NY State Physical Therapy Board: Rehab Education, LLC is recognized as an approved provider of PT and PTA continuing education by the NY State Education Department Board of Physical Therapy.
 (Course must be taken prior to 05-10-2022)